-The answer key to the entry test is on page 10.
 The marking scheme is straightforward and the number of marks awarded is written at the end of each exercise.

 Each of the modular tests and the final test have six components and there are 80 marks available.
 Each test follows the same format: